-On November 10, 2010, the Company entered into a credit facility ("FINEP Credit Facility") with Financiadora de Estudos e Projetos ("FINEP"), a state-owned company subordinated to the Brazilian Ministry of Science and Technology.
-This FINEP Credit Facility was extended to partially fund expenses related to the Company's research and development project on sugarcane-based biodiesel ("FINEP Project") and provides for loans of up to an aggregate principal amount of R\$6.4 million Brazilian reais (approximately \$4.0 million based on the exchange rate at March 31, 2011) which is guaranteed by a chattel mortgage on certain equipment of the Company as well as bank letters of guarantee.
-Upon compliance with certain terms and conditions under the FINEP Credit Facility, four tranches of the loan will become available to the Company for withdrawal.
-The first disbursement was received in February, 2011 of approximately R\$1.8 million Brazilian reais and the next three disbursements will each be approximately R\$1.6 million Brazilian reais.
-As of March 31, 2011 and December 31, 2010, there were R\$1.8 million Brazilian reais (approximately \$1.1 million based on the exchange rate at March 31, 2011) and zero amount outstanding, respectively, under this FINEP Credit Facility.
+In November 2010, the Company entered into the FINEP Credit Facility with Financiadora de Estudos e Projetos ("FINEP"), a state-owned company subordinated to the Brazilian Ministry of Science and Technology.
+This FINEP Credit Facility was extended to partially fund expenses related to the Company's research and development project on sugarcane-based biodiesel ("FINEP Project") and provides for loans of up to an aggregate principal amount of R\$6.4 million Brazilian reais (approximately \$3.5 million based on the exchange rate at September 30, 2011) which is guaranteed by a chattel mortgage on certain equipment of the Company as well as bank letters of guarantee.
+Subject to compliance with certain terms and conditions under the FINEP Credit Facility, four disbursements of the loan will become available to the Company for withdrawal.
+The first disbursement received in February 2011 was approximately R\$1.8 million Brazilian reais, and the next three disbursements will each be approximately R\$1.6 million Brazilian reais.
+As of September 30, 2011 and December 31, 2010, there were R\$1.8 million Brazilian reais (approximately \$0.9 million based on the exchange rate at September 30, 2011) and zero amount outstanding, respectively, under this FINEP Credit Facility.

-Interest on loans drawn under this credit facility is fixed at 5% per annum.
-In case of default or non-compliance to the terms of the agreement the interest on loans shall be dependent on the long-term interest rate as published by the Central Bank of Brazil ("TJLP").
-If the TJLP at the time of default is greater than 6%, then the interest will be 5% + TJLP adjustment factor, otherwise the interest will be at 11% per annum.
-In addition, a fine of up to 10% shall apply to the amount of obligation in default.
-Interest on late balance shall be 1% interest per month, levied on the overdue amount.
+Interest on loans drawn under this credit facility is fixed at 5.0% per annum.
+In case of default under or non-compliance with the terms of the agreement, the interest on loans will be dependent on the long-term interest rate as published by the Central Bank of Brazil ("TJLP").
+If the TJLP at the time of default is greater than 6.0%, then the interest will be 5.0% + a TJLP adjustment factor otherwise the interest will be at 11.0% per annum.
+In addition, a fine of up to 10.0% will apply to the amount of any obligation in default.
+Interest on late balances will be 1.0% interest per month, levied on the overdue amount.
 Payment of the outstanding loan balance will be made in 81 monthly installments which will commence in July 2012 and extend through March 2019.
-Interest on loans drawn and other charges are paid on a monthly basis commencing in March, 2011.
+Interest on loans drawn and other charges are paid on a monthly basis commencing in March 2011.

-The FINEP Credit Facility contains the following significant terms and conditions
+The FINEP Credit Facility contains the following significant terms and conditions:

 - The Company will share with FINEP the costs associated with the FINEP Project.
-At a minimum, the Company will contribute from its own funds approximately R\$14.5 million Brazilian reais (\$8.9 million based on the exchange rate at March 31, 2011) of which R\$11.1 million Brazilian reais should have been contributed prior to the release of the second tranche; - After the release of the first disbursement, prior to any subsequent drawdown from the FINEP Credit Facility, the Company must provide bank letters of guarantee of up to R\$3.3 million Brazilian reais in aggregate (approximately \$2.0 million based on the exchange rate at March 31, 2011): - Amounts released from the FINEP Credit Facility must be completely used by the Company towards the FINEP Project within 30 months after the contract execution.
+At a minimum, the Company will contribute from its own funds approximately R\$14.5 million Brazilian reais (\$7.8 million based on the exchange rate at September 30, 2011) of which R\$11.1 million Brazilian reais should have been contributed prior to the release of the second disbursement; - After the release of the first disbursement, prior to any subsequent drawdown from the FINEP Credit Facility, the Company must provide bank letters of guarantee of up to R\$3.3 million Brazilian reais in aggregate (approximately \$1.8 million based on the exchange rate at September 30, 2011); - Amounts released from the FINEP Credit Facility must be completely used by the Company towards the FINEP Project within 30 months after the contract execution.